-Last weekend was the first official weekend of 🍁 autumn, and MBFF had a super adventure: we were invited to test out 🚃 VerticAlp Emosson !
+Last 🍁 autumn, MBFF had a super adventure: we were invited to test out 🚃 VerticAlp Emosson !
 We had the most gloriously ☀️ sunny day to experience this phenomenal feat of engineering, which also has a rich history.
-I would say that 🍂 autumn – before closure for the season on 20th October 2019 – is the best season to visit: the summer crowds have dispersed, it’s not too hot, you’ll see the rusty hues on ⛰ the mountain slopes opposite, and you’ll experience the warm autumn light, perfect for 📷 photography . . .
+I would say that 🍂 autumn – before closure for the season at the end of October – is the best season to visit: the summer crowds have dispersed, it’s not too hot, you’ll see the rusty hues on ⛰ the mountain slopes opposite, and you’ll experience the warm autumn light, perfect for 📷 photography . . .
 Whether you have non-walking family members visiting, or you are simply looking for a superb family day out, MBFF highly recommends 🚃 VerticAlp Emosson !

-I had already visited the 💦 Barrage & Lac d’Emosson on several occasions before last weekend’s family outing:
+I had already visited the 💦 Barrage & Lac d’Emosson on several occasions before last autumn’s family outing:

 - I had hiked to see the 🦕 dinosaur prints and spent a night in the Refuge de Loriaz;

-- I had headed there a couple of times en voiture to admire the views during different seasons (I had even made a ⛄️ snowman with my then 2-year old in October!);
+- I had headed there a couple of times en voiture to admire the views during different seasons (I had even made a ⛄️ snowman with my then 2-year old one snowy October!);

-BUT, up until last Saturday, I had NEVER had the pleasure to access the dam via the incredible 🚃 VerticAlp Emosson!
+BUT, up until last autumn, I had NEVER had the pleasure to access the dam via the incredible 🚃 VerticAlp Emosson!
 I was so glad to be able to share this new experience en famille.
-The whole family loved our adventure, and the WOW factor is most definitely there with this attraction, that I can confirm!
+The whole family loved our adventure, and I can confirm that the WOW factor is most definitely there with this attraction!